 The Florida Certification of Immunization, Form 680, is required for entry and attendance in all Florida schools.
-This form is only available from a Florida physician/health care provider or a Florida county health department.
-All non-Florida immunization records must be transferred to Form 680.
+This form is only available from and must be completed by a Florida physician/health care provider or a Florida county health department.
+All non-Florida immunization records must be transferred to the Form 680.
 This can be done at the Broward County or Palm Beach County Health Department, free of charge on a walk-in basis.
 North Broward Preparatory School complies with Florida statutes and Department of Health guidelines regarding immunization schedules.

-Florida State Law requires that all seventh-grade students receive the Tetanus, diphtheria, and pertussis (Tdap) booster before the start of seventh grade.
+Florida State Law requires that all Seventh grade students must receive the Tetanus, diphtheria, and pertussis (Tdap) booster before the start of seventh grade.
 You may refer to the Florida School Requirements form for additional immunization requirements.